polterguy/polterguy.github.io/tutorials/getting-started/index.md

 # Getting started with Magic and Hyperlambda

-The absolute easiest way to get started with Magic is to signup at [Aista website](https://aista.com), for then to create a _"cloudlet"_.
-This gives you CDN, security out of the box, a pre configured backend, etc. If you create a cloudlet at Aista.com, you can [skip to the next tutorial](/tutorials/database-crud/).
+The easiest way to get started with Aista Magic Cloud is to signup at the [Aista website](https://aista.com), for then to create a _"cloudlet"_.
+This gives you CDN, security out of the box, a pre configured backend, etc. The process takes less than 5 minutes, and we allow users to create trial cloudlets that lasts for 90 days without asking for money or VISA details.
-If you intend to run Magic locally, you should probably follow this article hands on.

-* How to setup Magic locally in your own development environment using Docker or the code
-* How to update Magic
-* How to clone Magic's code
-* How to get support for Magic
+## Get started Magic using Docker

 The easiest way to get started locally is to [download the docker-compose file from the primary Aista website](https://github.com/polterguy/magic/releases/download/v15.3.0/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.